 The Master's Programme in Software Engineering and Digital Transformation is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core, advanced specialisation, minor, language and elective studies as well as a Master's thesis.
-Read more in the study guide.
+Read more in this academic year’s curriculum.

 Understanding different dimensions of software engineering is necessary for any professional today.